Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Introduction

+Before we discuss the main steps of this argument in more detail, we wish to emphasize that this proof seriously depends on our other paper \cite{Z3} where we developed the theory of almost coherent sheaves on nice (formal) schemes.
+In particular, \cite[\textsection{5.5} and Theorem 6.13.6]{Z3} play the crucial role in our proof.

-Now we explain the steps of this proof in more detail\footnote{We warn the reader that the step order below does not coincide with the order of exposition in this paper.}:
+Now we explain the main steps of our proof in more detail\footnote{We warn the reader that the step order below does not coincide with the order of exposition in this paper.}.
+In what follows, we always consider cohomology of the sheaf $\O_X^+/p$ with respect to the pro-\'etale topology on $X$.

 \begin{enumerate}\itemsep0.5em